-NM Areas Reviewed Findings Recommendations

-X The facility has a Lead HIV Clinician to The facility did not have a Lead HIV 6.
-We recommended that the Facility

-carry out responsibilities as required.
-Clinician.
-Director identifies a Lead Human

-Immunodeficiency Virus Clinician to carry

-out required responsibilities.

-The facility has policies and procedures to

-facilitate HIV testing.

-The facility had developed policies and

-procedures that include requirements for

-the communication of HIV test results.

-Written patient educational materials

-utilized prior to or at the time of consent for

-HIV testing include all required elements.

-Clinicians provided HIV testing as part of

-routine medical care for patients.

-When HIV testing occurred, clinicians

-consistently documented informed

-consent.

-The facility complied with additional

-elements as required by local policy.
+NM Areas Reviewed Findings Recommendations The facility has a Lead HIV Clinician to carry out responsibilities as required.
+The facility has policies and procedures to facilitate HIV testing.
+The facility had developed policies and procedures that include requirements for the communication of HIV test results.
+Written patient educational materials utilized prior to or at the time of consent for HIV testing include all required elements.
+X Clinicians provided HIV testing as part of routine medical care for patients.
+Clinicians did not provide HIV testing to 10 of 37 patients (27 percent).
+6 .
+We recommended that clinicians provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored.
+When HIV testing occurred, clinicians consistently documented informed consent.
+The facility complied with additional elements as required by local policy.